computational scientist & PhD student

 Graduate Intern, Sandia National Laboratories (2023)

-Fulbright Research Fellow, TU Delft (2021)
+Fulbright Research Fellow, Dept. of Civil Engineering, TU Delft (2021)

 NHERI SimCenter Research Associate, Stanford / UC Berkeley (2020)